imaNNeo/fl_chart/repo_files/documentations/migration_guides/MIGRATION_00_50_00.md

 -----

 ## Gradient and solid color #948
+We made some changes on our approach for handling `solid` color and `gradient` colors.

 Previously, we had these properties to handle gradient or solid color:
 ```dart
 List<Color> colors,